BistduwohlnichtganzbeiTrost/Quant-Finance/README.md

 in in-sample and out-of-sample backtests.
 * Diversification of portfolio, as a result of universal selection and portfolio optimization.
 * A lightweight, easily interpretable model and algorithm driven by publicly available financial data.

+Interestingly, our algorithm performed better in some Out-of-Sample tests than it did in-sample.
+This is perhaps unsurprising, because although we used backtesting to decide on parameters such as the number of symbols in the universe and the lookback period, we were also significantly constrained by computational constraints, as discussed in Section 6.2.
+While active, however, the algorithm conducted its own universe selection, training, prediction, and portfolio building, so there was little opportunity for the model to be overfit to in-sample data.
+Though our algorithm did not perform as well as desired during bull markets, which was the case during the last 2 years post-COVID and several years prior, we performed very well during economic downturns.
+We believe our strategy would be a profitable complement to strategies that perform well during bull markets.